TheMisinformationGame/MisinformationGame/docs/Home.md

 ## System Documentation
 - [Technical Overview](/TechnicalOverview) - A broad overview of the tech-stack used by the game.
-- [Simulation](/Simulation) - An in-depth description on the simulation that powers the game.
+- [Simulation](/Simulation) - An in-depth description of the simulation that powers the game.
 - [Development](/Development) - A guide for developers to make adjustments to the game.
 - [Documentation Development](/DocsDevelopment) - A guide for developers to make adjustments to this documentation website.
 - [Original Design](/original-design) - The original, outdated, design document for the game.
+  Only relevant for those who are interested.

 ## Other Useful Links
 - [Source Code](https://github.com/TheMisinformationGame/MisinformationGame) -